oyekanmiayo/dsa-all-langs/tree/heap/README.md

     **Space Complexity** :  No matter what the value being inserted is, only one node is used.
 This means the amount of space used doesn’t grow with the value being inserted.
 This is true for integer values (primary data types?)

-    This is a bit more interesting to think about in terms of objects tho.
+    This is a bit more interesting to think about in terms of objects though.
 Remember that the node itself will only store pointers.
 But each pointer points to an area of memory storing the values.
 Say the objects store names (so strings), the amount of space being used by each name stored is dependent on the name being stored in the object.
 If I think about it this deeply, then space could be O(n).

     So, my final answer is O(1) for primary data types and objects only storing primary data types and O(n) for objects storing anything else.